Under the hood

 We read and validate it

 The file is checked before anything else happens.
-Extension, MIME type, file size, and file signature are all inspected.
+The extension, filename safety, and file size are all inspected, and the extension is compared against the detected type.
 Dangerous file types — executables, scripts, suspicious archives — are rejected immediately.

 Note: This validation happens before any processing begins.
 A file that fails validation never reaches the next step.